 The True Connection Between Your Hormones and Weight Gain

-Human metabolism is complex and involves optimal balance of several endocrine hormones.
-Put simply, abnormal changes in your hormones can greatly affect energy consumption, metabolism and energy expenditure, leading to weight gain or obesity.
+Human metabolism is complex and involves the optimal balance of several endocrine hormones.
+Put simply, abnormal changes in your hormones can greatly affect energy consumption, metabolism, and energy expenditure, leading to weight gain or obesity.

 What are some hormones that may influence the female body weight after menopause?

 There are several hormones known to control primary energy generating pathways to maintain healthy metabolism in the body.
-Besides inhibiting weight loss, these hormonal changes can also lead to emotional and physical changes; such as changes in the quality of sleep, onset of depression or mood disorders, sexual dysfunction and changes in sexual stamina or capabilities, overall energy levels, mental health status etc.
+Besides inhibiting weight loss, these hormonal changes can also lead to emotional and physical changes; such as changes in the quality of sleep, the onset of depression or mood disorders, sexual dysfunction, and changes in sexual stamina or capabilities, overall energy levels, mental health status, etc.

 A few prominent hormones that are known to influence weight are:

 - Testosterone: Although testosterone is a male sexual hormone, smaller quantities are present in females as well.
 Testosterone helps in improving sex drive in females and generates ample energy for sex by metabolizing dietary substrates.
-Unfortunately, with progressive aging, the amounts of testosterone in the female body gradually decreases which is associated with decreased muscle mass, poor metabolism, deposition of adipose stores and resulting weight gain.
+Unfortunately, with progressive aging, the amounts of testosterone in the female body gradually decrease which is associated with decreased muscle mass, poor metabolism, deposition of adipose stores, and resulting weight gain.

 If the deficiency of key hormones is causing abnormal changes in your body and altering your quality of life, you should seek medical help in order to restore the natural hormonal balance.

-If you call Renew today and mention this blog article, you’ll recieve a hormone lab test free of charge!
+If you call Renew today and mention this blog article, you’ll receive a hormone lab test free of charge!